wp-plugins/updraftplus/readme.txt

 * FIX: For non-English installs, the email indicating backup success sometimes failed to send
 * FIX: Fix obscure table name error if WP was using bespoke database setup without delete access
 * FIX: On multi-site installs, settings changes could be lost if they were made during an ongoing backup
+* TWEAK: Detect available disk quota in CPanel account (if relevant), log, and warn if low
 * TWEAK: Amazon S3 backend now can use WP proxy settings (if any)
 * TWEAK: All multisite settings pages have now been moved to the network admin section
 * TWEAK: Restorer now handles hand-moved non-default WP site directories (where they differ from the website base directory)